Supporting Orphans and Widows in Uganda

 Joshua Primary School

-At the beginning of 2011 the enrolment was 296 (151 boys and 145 girls).
 The school has one class at each year level from Primary 1 to Primary 7.
 Joshua Primary School has a total of 13 teachers and 4 support staff who comprise of one Secretary, two Cooks and one Compound Cleaner.
 Students study English, Mathematics, Science, Agriculture, Social Studies, Religious Education, Music and Physical Education.

 Pupils have monthly tests, end of term and end of year exams from which their performance is assessed and the results reflected in the report cards.
 During holiday times, pupils of P4 to P7 are engaged in a holiday program to ensure improved academic performance.
 In 2009 JPS was able to acquire registration with the Ministry of Education and Sports and P7 students were able to sit for their National Primary Leaving Examinations (PLE) held in November.
 In the past few years all students who sat for the Primary Leaving Examinations passed with at least 50% achieving Grade 0ne.

 Chapel activities are conducted every Thursday throughout the school year in conjunction with the Bushikori Christian Church Pastor.
-Children benefit by hearing the Word of God spoken, reading scripture, and memorizing verses.
-The goal of chapel activities is to instill Christian morals and values in the children and foster their spiritual development.
+Students benefit by hearing the Word of God spoken, reading scripture, and memorizing verses.
+The goal of chapel activities is to instill Christian morals and values in the students and foster their spiritual development.
 In this way, Joshua Primary School aims to fulfill the words of Scripture, as found in Proverbs 22:6 “Train a child in the way he should go and when he is old he will not turn from it.”
 Some students have undertaken a Child Spiritual Discipleship Course.
 Over 10 weeks they were taught Christian values and principles through a series of lessons received from the Samaritan's Purse Operation Christmas Child.
 Each child then received a certificate.

 Other co-curricular activities where students compete with other schools include the school band, choir, Sports Days and Poetry competitions.
 Many parents now desire to enrol their children into Joshua Primary School due to its good education and social standards that are largely different from those offered by other schools.
 The students now receive a better education in a well organized environment promising a better future for them due to the continuous close supervision and personal attention from both the department staff and the teachers.